-A tenant who is a victim of domestic violence, dating violence, sexual assault, or stalking, as provided in reasonably believes that there is a threat of imminent harm from further violence if the tenant remains within the same unit.
+A tenant who is a victim of domestic violence, dating violence, sexual assault, or stalking, as provided in HUD's regulations at 24 CFR part 5, subpart L, is eligible for an emergency transfer, if the tenant reasonably believes that there is a threat of imminent harm from further violence if the tenant remains within the same unit.
 If the tenant is a victim of sexual assault, the tenant may also be eligible to transfer if the sexual assault occurred on the premises within the 90-calendar- day period preceding a request for an emergency transfer.